traintastic/traintastic/manual/traintasticmanual/en-us/traintasticdiyprotocol.md

 The Traintastic DIY protocol is designed to make it possible to develop custom hardware, e.g. by using the Arduino platform and use it with Traintastic.

 The Traintastic DIY protocol is currently supported via:
-- Serial port: baudrate and flow control can be chosen, data format is fixed at 8N1 (8 data byte, no parity, one stop bit)
+- Serial port: baudrate and flow control can be chosen, data format is fixed at 8N1 (8 data bits, no parity, one stop bit)
 - Network connection (TCP): port number can be chosen.

 It is currently limited to:
 - Reading inputs
 - Controlling outputs
+- Throttles

 Other features might be added in the future.